SLCCE/welcome-to-computing/Instructions/5-Variables-Input.md

 favCollege = input("What is your favorite college or university? ")

 # Print message
-print("My favorite College is", favCollege, "and my favorite number is", favNumber,)
+print("My favorite College is", favCollege, "and my favorite number is", favNumber!)
 ```

 This gives us a basic program that asks for information and prints it back to the user\!